KongTu/diff_tagg_ana/README.md

 - source both by,
   - ``source singularity_shell.sh``
+  - Note if you are in the home directory, after getting into the container, you need to go back to where you were.
   - ``source setup.sh``

 - Create a directory for this work, I called it "ECCE"